matthew-renodin/rtems-simple-project/README.md

 https://gerrit.googlesource.com/git-repo/

-### Besides Google Repo this requires several programs to run build and run sel4 on qemu
+### Besides Google Repo this requires several programs to run build and run RTEMS on qemu

 This is some information I took from the Host Dependencies page on the RTEMS site: